rackerlabs/design-system/_component_design/choice-tiles.md

 ## States

 Choice tiles use most of the same styling that is used for components like radios and checkboxes, with the addition of the checkmark to indicate a selected tile.
-The user can click on any part of the tile to select it.

 For selected states, the iconography changes color to match the given state.
-If the color of an icon cannot be changed, be consistent with the color throughout the set of choice tiles.
-Do not construct some choice tiles to change colors and others that do not change color.

 {% endcolumn %}